 With the option that’s agreed in RAN1, effectively if cg-RetransmissionTimer is not used, the CG-UCI is also not used.
 From this agreement, it is fairly obvious that if cg-RetransmissionTimer is not configured, the NR-U mechanism for HARQ process ID and RV selection cannot be used, as the NR-U mechanism requires the use of CG-UCI.
 Therefore the rapporteur proposes the following modification to the earlier RAN2 agreement:

-Proposal: When cg-RetransmissionTimer is not configured, Rel-16 URLLC mechanism may be used for HARQ process ID and RV selection.
+Proposal: When cg-RetransmissionTimer is not configured, Rel-16 URLLC mechanism is used for HARQ process ID and RV selection.

 Question 1: Do companies agree with the modified proposal above?
 If not, please provide further details on how you foresee HARQ process ID selection to work alongside RAN1’s agreement.